 Today, J. Skinner is one of the largest family-owned bakeries in the US.

-Our bakeries in Nebraska and Texas employ more than 450 bakers who are as obsessed with pastry as our family is.
-Between our two bakeries, we bake over 350 million pastries a year!
+Our team of more than 800 employees are as obsessed with pastry as our family is.
+That is how we are able to bake more than 350 million pastries a year!

 Laminating Danish Dough